JunKimLee/Whats-for-lunch/README.md

 Rich Restaurant Details: Our script provides comprehensive restaurant details, including names, contact information, addresses, ratings, and even enticing images to help users make informed choices.

-Custom Location Formatting: We take extra care to format location information in a user-friendly manner, combining city and state details for a polished and readable result.

 How It Works:

 Accurate Geo-Location: The script uses the RapidAPI key to access geo-location data, ensuring that users receive precise information about their current city and state.